 It must be going on 35 years since I first started using this in my nightly routine.
 I was always a fan of using it on my lips at bedtime but it never dawned on me to use it on the rest of my face until I met a woman who used this religiously.
-She looked 15 years younger than her actual age, I kid you not.
+She looked 15 years younger than her actual age.

 In an era of plastic surgery and expensive cosmetics, it is comforting to know that the answer has always been there and it doesn't cost the earth.

 At bedtime, I apply this lightly to the area around my eyes and any other lines that I may have noticed during the day.
 I also have started applying this to the neck area at night as well.
 Nothing tells a woman's age like her neck.
-If yours is beginning to to show signs of aging and you don't want a neck like a turkey, begin using Vaselline..
+If yours is beginning to to show signs of aging and you don't want a turkey neck, begin using Vaseline.

 If my hands or feet are looking a bit dry, I apply a coating of Vaseline and sleep with socks on.
 Yes, even on my hands.
 Try it, when you wake in the morning, you won't believe the difference.

 Now I know you are probably thinking "No way".
 Well yes, I use pan scourers.
-Why pay an exorbitant price for exfoliantes and abrasives when you probably have a new sponge in your kitchen drawer.
-If you think about loofahs, those plastic nets and even wash cloths, they are all meant to be slightly abrasive to lift the dead skin off as you wash.
+Why pay an exorbitant price for exfoliants and abrasives when you probably have a new sponge in your kitchen drawer.
+If you think about loofahs, those plastic nets and even washcloths, they are all meant to be slightly abrasive to lift the dead skin off as you wash.

 There are basically two types of sponge scrubbers, the type which will clean everything and one to use on Teflon® products.
-This is more gentle and if you are a beginner with exfoliating, perhaps it is best to start with this more gentle one.
-Use these as you would your wash cloth (flannel) or loofah.
+The second type is more gentle and if you are a beginner with exfoliating, perhaps it is best to start with this one.
+Use these as you would your washcloth (flannel) or loofah.
 You will be amazed at how scrubbed and clean you feel afterwards.